 Let me open this month’s little green and Organic September little black book and tell you what I love, what has impressed and delighted me and what I truly can’t live without!

 Who loves reading about Ghenghis Khan and the fables of the Silk Road?
-If you do, you will love some authentic food treasures from this ancient and important trading route.
-My favourite no added sugar fruit and nut mix is the Pearls of Samarkand Himalaya Mix (check out Amazon, Whole Foods Market or an independent health food store nearest you), an exciting treasure trove of sun-ripened tart berries, black beauty raisons, wild, dark, sticky apricots and almonds, teeny blueberries, goji berries and crunchy, raw cacao pods tasting like a fruity, chocolatey good Shiraz.
+If you do, you will love some authentic organic and fair-trade food treasures from this ancient and important trading route.
+My favourite no added sugar fruit, nut and berry mix is the Pearls of Samarkand Himalaya Mix (check out Amazon, Whole Foods Market or an independent health food store nearest you), an exciting treasure trove of sun-ripened tart berries, black beauty raisons, wild, dark, sticky apricots and almonds, teeny blueberries, goji berries and crunchy, raw cacao pods tasting like a fruity, chocolatey good Shiraz.

 I stumbled across this vibrantly healthy trail mix on the top shelf of Whole Foods in Piccadilly Circus in London.
 When I stand on tiptoes to reach them, I feel as if I am foraging in the metropolis for some rare and exotic forbidden fruit of the gods!
 It’s rather fun.
 They are certainly worthy of such patronage.
 They are unsullied by added sugar or cheap oils and they are satisfying taste revelation.
 I love to add them to bircher muesli, healthy sundaes, and smoothies.
 I also take a packet on walks, trips, and hikes.